 The end of "Broken Dreams" adds a whole new level of Ho Yay when Jayden and Antonio are limping to the bench, panting and catching their breath while saying things like "Every muscle hurts" and "Just like old times."

-Others are criticizing it for referencing things that never happened in Samurai but did in Shinkenger, making it closer to They Changed It, Now It Sucks because it's not the same.
+Others are criticizing it for referencing things that never happened in Samurai but did in Shinkenger, making it closer to They Changed It, Now It Sucks! because it's not the same.
 For instance, unlike Shinken Green, Mike acts rebellious for all of one episode (that we've seen), but Master Ji continues acting as though Mike is still rebellious, simply because of how Shinken Green behaved in the original script.

 That sounds more like "Its the same even though now it makes no sense so it sucks" to me.
 Them "changing" something isn't the problem.

 Subverted by Antonio, the Gold Ranger.
 While he is a Crouching Moron, Hidden Badass and Large Ham like Shinken Gold, he's a different kind of ham than Genta.
-And he's been recieved somewhat more positively as well.
+And he's been received somewhat more positively as well.

 It's gradually been pushing away from Shinkenger as it's progressed.
 Among other things, Deker's backstory has been changed drastically.